Licenced from Shutterstock

 We all know that a living organism cannot be similarly dismembered and glued back together.
 Not only that, the definition of a "part" does not exist in the same clean-cut way that it does for a man-made object.
 Human-made artefacts are constructed of objects that tend to have one function, are not self-repairing, are things rather than processes.
 Living systems have honed their efficiency over a period of four billion years, so many "parts" have multiple functions, and sometimes almost infinitely complex and constantly shifting relationships with each other.
 To take just one example of a living "part", the myelin sheath of nerves physically protects the nerve, somehow (we don’t really know how, yet) increases the speed of transmission along the nerve up to 100x, but also produces coherent biophotons that coordinate activity across large volumes of neural tissue.
 Maybe it does other things besides that we so far have no knowledge of.

-Most scientific ways of understanding the body and mind are largely based on an investigation of pathology, and/or via a reductionist approach (anatomy based on dissection, biochemistry, genetics).
+Most scientific ways of understanding the body and mind are largely based on an investigation of pathology, and/or via a reductionist approach (anatomy based on dissection, biochemistry, genetics) that starts with parts and then infers process.
 This way of seeing leads to not being able to experience anything other than a re-constructed whole.
-Which – for a living organism that grew out of itself, entwined within an ecosystem that also grew out of itself - is inevitably missing something of the initial integrated wholeness that existed before the deconstruction took place.
+Which – for a living organism that grew out of itself, entwined within an ecosystem that also grew out of itself (and the parts are a result of the processes) - is inevitably missing something of the initial integrated wholeness that existed before the deconstruction took place.

 varela: not one not two, c Andrew Cook 2024